-Caroline is an ACA-qualified accountant and has a degree in Business and Organisational Studies.
-Caroline has been a member of the pensions committee since 2005.
+Gordon is a CIPFA-qualified accountant.
+Gordon has been a member of the pensions committee since May 2017.

 Sarah Payne (employees' and members' representative)

 Sarah is the employees' and members' representative on the pensions committee.
 Until 2010 she was employed by the county council as their Extended Schools Services Manager within the Children and Young Person's Directorate and during her career she worked in a variety of roles and directorates, giving her a wide range of experience of local-government services.
 She is now self-employed and a deferred member of the fund.
 Sarah still retains contact with the trade union UNISON who support her position as employees' and members' representative on the committee.
 Sarah joined the pensions committee as the members' representative in 2004.